jrp244/byu-cs324/hw-signals/README.md

 whatever you want, if it will help you.
 In the end, you will just be uploading your `killer.c`, and we will use a stock `signals.c` to test against.

+If you are wondering where to start, take a look at `signals.c`.
+Document every signal handler, and be clear about what it does.
+Start with the ones that print something out.
+Then work your way backwards, so you can determine the steps that will take you to the necessary output.

 ## Desired Output